MultitudeVR/ChatCompletionsGUI/README.md

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.7 or higher (If installing from source)
 - An OpenAI API key (get one from https://beta.openai.com/signup/)

 ### Installing